Skip to main content

 1. Open the OpenStack CLI.

-2. Turn off traffic filtering for the network:
+2. Turn off traffic filtering on the network:

 openstack network set \